Jan. 6 panel seeks interview with Fox News host Sean Hannity

 One specific December 2020 text from Hannity to Meadows highlighted in the letter reads: “I do NOT see January 6 happening the way he is being told.
 After the 6 th. (sic) He should announce will lead the nationwide effort to reform voting integrity.
 Go to Fl and watch Joe mess up daily.
 Stay engaged.
 When he speaks people will listen.”

+The letter to Hannity also highlights texts from the night before the insurrection, including one in which Hannity said he was “very worried about the next 48 hours” and another to Meadows in which he wrote, “Pence pressure.
+WH counsel will leave.”
+The letter says it appears from other text messages that Hannity may have spoken directly with Trump on Jan.
+5 regarding planning for the following day.

-Hannity criticized the violence last Jan.
-6. But he’s also sharply criticized the committee, saying on the air Dec.
-13 after his text to Trump was revealed: “We’ve been telling you that this is a waste of your time and money.
+Hannity had previously criticized the violence that took place last Jan.
+6. But he’s also been sharply critical of the committee and its work, saying on the air Dec.
+13 after his texts were revealed: “We’ve been telling you that this is a waste of your time and money.
 They have a predetermined outcome.”

-He also complained about committee member Liz Cheney, R-Wyo., publicizing his text.
+He also complained about committee member Liz Cheney, R-Wyo., publicizing his texts.
 “Do we believe in privacy in this country?
 Apparently not.”

 The request is the first by the nine-member panel to a member of the media and opens a new door for the investigation as it widens its scope to any and all people who were in contact with the former president and his inner circle in the time surrounding the attack.

+As the House prepares to commemorate the one-year anniversary of the attack Thursday, the panel, which commenced its work last summer, has already interviewed around 300 people and issued subpoenas to more than 40 as it seeks to create a comprehensive record of the Jan.
+6 attack and the events leading up to it.

+Thompson said about 90% of the witnesses called by the committee have cooperated despite the defiance of high-profile Trump allies like Meadows and Steve Bannon.
+Lawmakers said they have been effective at gathering information from other sources in part because they share a unity of purpose rarely seen in a congressional investigation.

-AP Media Writer David Bauder in New York contributed to this report.
+AP Media Writer David Bauder in New York and Mary Clare Jalonick in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.